entando/entando-docs/vuepress/docs/next/tutorials/ecr/publish-simple-bundle.md

 nano widgets/example-widget.yaml
 ```

-Now let’s populate the `example-widget.yaml` metadata with some content:
+Populate the `example-widget.yaml` with a simple definition.
+Make sure to retain the correct YAML indentation.
 ``` yaml
 code: example-widget
 titles: